 What are indices?

-You can speculate on the price of indices rising or falling without taking ownership of the underlying asset with CFDs.
+You can predict on the price of indices rising or falling without taking ownership of the underlying asset with CFDs.
 Indices are a highly liquid market to trade, and with more trading hours than most other markets, you can receive longer exposure to potential opportunities.
-Start trading indices today with an IG account.

 How are stock market indices calculated?